 The field of ethnobotany focuses on how native plants are used by certain populations for cooking, healing, hunting, building and wearing, as well as for ceremonial purposes.
 Ethnobotanists often travel to perform their fieldwork and research.
 While in the field, they collaborate with shamans, healers and specialists, such as doctors trained in traditional and modern medicine.
 They also spend time in the lab studying plants under a microscope.
 Because of the required level of education required for the profession, ethnobotanists could teach at the university level.

 No specific employment information for ethnobotanists is provided by the U.S. Bureau of Labor Statistics (BLS).
-However, they do predict that job opportunities for soil and plant scientists, a broad field that covers ethnobotany, will increase by 7% from 2014 to 2024 (www.bls.gov).
-In May 2015, the BLS reported that the median yearly wage for these scientists was $60,050.
+However, they do predict that job opportunities for soil and plant scientists, a broad field that covers ethnobotany, will increase faster than average from 2018 to 2028 (www.bls.gov).
+In May 2018, the BLS reported that the mean yearly wage for these scientists was $70,630.

 Ethnobotanist Job Duties